Palorchestes: Description

 Palorchestes azael, was similar in size to a horse, being around 2.5 m in length, with quantitative body mass estimates based on humerus and femur bones indicating its body mass could well have exceeded 1000 kg.
 Palorchestes species had four powerful legs, with the front legs bearing large claws, similar to those of a koala, which they probably used to pull down leaves and strip the bark from trees.
 The long symphysis at the lower jaw of all Palorchestes species indicates that their tongues were long and protrusible, like that of a giraffe.
-The appearance of the animals' nasal bones suggests that they possessed a short proboscis, leading to the nickname of the "marsupial tapir".
-However, a recent study that reviewed the cranial morphology of various Palorchestes species and the related genus of Propalorchestes showed strong support for well-developed prehensile lips, rather than a tapir-like proboscis.
+The retracted nasal opening has led to proposals that the species had a short proboscis/trunk, leading to the nickname of the "marsupial tapir".
+However, a recent comprehensive review of the cranial morphology of various Palorchestes species and the related genus of Propalorchestes showed strong support for well-developed prehensile lips, rather than a tapir-like proboscis.

 A structural detail of the first molar is regarded as characteristic of this genus, the development of a midlink at the crown, distinguishing it from the earlier Propalorchestes and other Miocene genera.
 The dentition and morphological features of the genus indicate they browsed for plant material such as shrubs and roots.